Skip to main content

 Discover:

-The Origin Of Engagement Rings
+The History Of Engagement Rings

 Engagement Ring TraditionsThe ancient Greeks wore a plain gold band on the left hand which moved to the right hand when married.
 Meanwhile in Ancient Rome, Roman women wore a ring on their right hand to symbolize their passing from the house of their father to their husband’s.